datazoompuc/datazoom.social/README.md

 panels_6_and_7<-bundle_panel("desired directory where you'd like the files to be downloaded", desired_panel= c(6:7))

 ```
-# load_pnad_panel()
+# load_pnadc_panel()

 **Description**

-This R function, `load_pnad_panel`, is designed to load and process data from a panel dataset of the Brazilian National Household Sample Survey (PNAD) based on specified panel periods.
+This R function, `load_pnadc_panel`, is designed to load and process data from a panel dataset of the Brazilian National Household Sample Survey (PNAD Continuous) based on specified panel periods.
 The function takes one argument, `panel`, which determines the panel period to be loaded and processed.

 **Input**